 After making sure the waist fits, then you can cut the fabric in the shape of the template.
 It might not be perfect, but you can move the skirt around the kid’s waist until the tail is in the back.

 After measuring your child from the waist to the floor.
 Cut the fabric in the shape as you see in the photo.
 Try it on your mermaid and make sure it works before proceeding.

 I had to trim mine several times before it fit my daughter.
-Then I used her tail as a template for the other girl’s tails.
+Then I used her tail as a template for the other girl’s mermaid tails.

 I centered the tail shape in the middle of where I had the hole and the velcro.

-As you can see in the photo above, the tail was really short one of the taller girls, but she didn’t seem to mind!
+As you can see in the photo above, the tail was really short on one of the taller girls, but she didn’t seem to mind!
 I planned for one tall little girl, but I didn’t realize how tall some of the others would be.

-I took a big square of the green fabric and tied it together at the top in a knot.
+I took a big square of green fabric and tied it together at the top in a knot.
 I then folded down the knot and hot glued that to the blue fabric.